 - Added ability to process scripts in PARALLEL.
 This speeds up computation time for models with a large number of individuals and takes advantage of multi-core computers. - Created POSTPROCESS section to allow filtering of data create by a PoPy model.
-For example with a Gen Script - Added ability to process multiple files in a directory with one command using '\' syntax, see Running multiple scripts, Checking multiple scripts, Format multiple scripts, Edit multiple scripts, Open multiple html files - Speed improvements to core JOE algorithm, Standard Errors computation and plotting using Grph Script.
+For example with a Gen Script - Added ability to process multiple files in a directory with one command using '' syntax, see Running multiple scripts, Checking multiple scripts, Format multiple scripts, Edit multiple scripts, Open multiple html files - Speed improvements to core JOE algorithm, Standard Errors computation and plotting using Grph Script. - MFit Script now outputs a summary of the fitting results for all populations to a single .csv file. - Displaying the diagonal elements of f[X] variance matrices at each iteration.
+The off diagonal f[X] elements are only displayed at the end of fitting, due to space considerations.